Raes/MastersData/README.md

  - Annotated abstracts for second stage NER testing.
 (250_annotated_abs)

- - Test corpus of the second half of our 500 abstract corpus. (abstract_test_data)
+ - Test corpus of the second half of our 499 abstract corpus.
+(249_abstract_test_data)

  - System test results and conclusions.
 (NEX_system_tests)